 This is the barebones KOHO account.
 Although it may sound like you’ll not get many rewards, that’s not the case.
 KOHO stands out from regular banks by making its standard account packed with great perks.

-The basic KOHO account comes with a reloadable prepaid Visa card.
+The Easy KOHO account comes with a reloadable prepaid Mastercard.
 This card is similar to a debit card since you add money to the attached account to use it.
 It’s also not much different from a rewards credit card that earns you cash back on eligible purchases.

-With the basic KOHO Prepaid Visa Card, you’ll be automatically enrolled into KOHO’s cash back program.
+With the Easy KOHO Prepaid Mastercard, you’ll be automatically enrolled into KOHO’s cash back program.
 Every time you make a purchase with your card, you’ll earn a minimum of 0.5% cashback.

-You can also earn up to 6% cash back on top of the 0.5% with KOHO’s partners, such as:
+Plus earn 1% cash back on groceries and transportation.
 Whether you make a purchase at the partner’s store or via the app, you’ll earn money for your spending.
-However, there is an exception when purchasing through third parties like Ritual.
-In this case, your purchase won’t qualify for cash back rewards.

 Besides these perks, you’ll also unlock KOHO’s financial coaching service.
 You can take all your money management and investing questions to an accredited financial counsellor.
 What’s more, they can create a comprehensive, tailored plan for you based on your financial needs.